Principal = {

 "object": "file:1234"

-}You can find further examples as part of mechanism descriptions, supporting templating.
+}You can find further examples as part of the mechanism descriptions that support templating.

 Expressions

 Expressions can be used to execute conditional logic.
 Currently, only CEL is supported as expression language.
 All standard CEL functions, as well as extension functions, are available.
-The set of available evaluation objects depends on the specific mechanism in use.
+Which objects are available in a particular expression is documented at each mechanism’s configuration reference.
+The Error object is only available in Error Handler expressions.

-In addition to the built-in CEL functions, extension methods, and methods on evaluation objects, the following custom functions are also available:
+In addition to the built-in CEL functions and extension methods, the following custom functions are also available:

 at- Provides Python-like access to array elements.
 A positive index behaves like standard[]array access.
 A negative index accesses elements from the end of the array (-1is the last element,-2the second-last, etc.).Example:

-"/foo/bar/baz".split("/")returns["", "foo", "bar", "baz"].networks- accepts a single CIDR string or an array of CIDR strings, and returns a matcher object that can be used to check whether an IP address belongs to one of the specified ranges.Example:
+"/foo/bar/baz".split("/")returns["", "foo", "bar", "baz"].networks- Accepts a single CIDR string or an array of CIDR strings, and returns a matcher object that can be used to check whether an IP address belongs to one of the specified ranges.Examples:

 Some examples: